NBISweden/workshop-scRNAseq/schedule.md

 <br/>

-Each day we will have cofee around 10.00 and at 15.00 during the exercises.
+Each day we will have coffee around 10.00 and at 15.00 during the exercises.
 Lunches will be at Nanna Svarz aroun 12.00 each day.

 <br/>